THE POLISH EDUCATION SYSTEM IN BRIEF

 Institutions for children aged 0-3 years:

-Attending a crèche is not obligatory, crèches are not part of education system as they are supervised by the Ministry of Family and Social Policy.
+Attending a crèche/club is not obligatory, these institutions are not part of education system as they are supervised by the Ministry of Family, Labour and Social Policy.

 Institutions for children aged 3-6 years:

 Pre-school education is optional for 3-, 4- and 5-year-old children and obligatory for 6-year-olds.
-Every 3-, 4- and 5-year-old has an entitlement to a place in a pre-primary setting in his/her community.
+Every 3-, 4- and 5-year-old, however, has an entitlement to a place in a pre-primary setting in his/her community.

-Compulsory education in grade one of primary school starts at the age of 7.
+Compulsory education starts at the age of 7 in grade one of the primary school.
 All 6-year-olds have to attend a pre-school institution for one year in order to acquire basic skills before they start school.

 Primary education (ISCED 1+2)

-Primary education comprises 8-year primary school (single structure education) which is compulsory for all pupils (typically) aged 7-15.
+Primary education comprises 8 years of primary school (8-year single structure education) which is compulsory for all pupils (typically) aged 7-15.

-At the end of grade 8 of primary school pupils take a compulsory external examination.
+At the end of grade 8 of primary school pupils take a compulsory external examination – 8th grader’s exam.
 The results of the exam together with end of school achievement influence admission to secondary schools.

 Secondary education (ISCED 3)

-Although this stage of education is not compulsory (or in fact compulsory part-time up to the age of 18), a vast majority of students continues education in secondary schools.
+Although this stage of education is not compulsory (or in fact compulsory part-time up to the age of 18, either in school or non-school setting), a vast majority of students continues education in secondary schools.

-The reformed structure of secondary education (ISCED 3) includes the following types of schools:
+The structure of secondary education (ISCED 3) includes the following types of schools:

-- 3-year Stage I sectoral vocational school (branżowa szkoła I stopnia)
+• 3-year Stage I sectoral vocational school (branżowa szkoła I stopnia) [ISCED 353]

-- 2-year Stage II sectoral vocational school (branżowa szkoła II stopnia).
+• 2-year Stage II sectoral vocational school (branżowa szkoła II stopnia) [ISCED 354].

 Examinations

-Graduates of general secondary schools and technical secondary schools may take the external secondary school leaving examination (egzamin maturalny) to obtain the Matura certificate, which gives access to higher education.
-This possibility is also open to graduates of the new Stage II sectoral vocational schools.
+Graduates of general secondary schools and technical secondary schools may take the external secondary school leaving examination (egzamin maturalny) to obtain the certificate (świadectwo maturalne), which gives access to higher education.
+This possibility is also open to graduates of the Stage II sectoral vocational schools.

-Students of vocational schools - sectoral vocational schools and technical upper secondary schools - may take exams confirming vocational qualifications (old formula) or vocational examinations (new formula) in a given occupation during the course of study or upon completion of school to receive a diploma confirming their vocational qualifications/ vocational diploma.
+Students of vocational schools - sectoral vocational schools and technical upper secondary schools - take the obligatory vocational examinations and upon passing these exams they receive a vocational diploma.

 Post-secondary education is considered to be a part of secondary education.
-Post-secondary schools (szkoła policealna) are intended for graduates of general secondary schools who wish to obtain a diploma confirming vocational qualifications/vocational diploma.
+Post-secondary schools (szkoła policealna) are intended for graduates of general secondary schools who do not hold a świadectwo maturalne but still wish to obtain further vocational qualifications i.e. a vocational diploma.

 The schools offer courses lasting from 1 to 2.5 years.
 The students of post-secondary schools and students of sectoral vocational schools and technical secondary schools take vocational exams of the same type.